gurinina/RNA-seq-analysis/lessons/01-DGE_setup_and_overview.md

 ## Review of the dataset

-We will be using the full count matrix from the RNA-Seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849) investigating the interactions between genes potentially involved in Fragile X syndrome (FXS).
+We will be using the full count matrix from the RNA-seq dataset that is part of a larger study described in [Kenny PJ et al, Cell Rep 2014](http://www.ncbi.nlm.nih.gov/pubmed/25464849) investigating the interactions between genes potentially involved in Fragile X syndrome (FXS).
 FXS is a genetic disorder and the leading cause of inherited intellectual disabilities like autism.
 FXS is caused by aberrant production of a protein called Fragile X Messenger Ribonucleoprotein (**FMRP**) that is needed for brain development.
 People who have FXS do not make this protein.
 The authors demonstrated that **FMRP** associates with another RNA-binding protein **MOV10** (Mov10 RISC Complex RNA Helicase) and acts to regulate the translation of a subset of RNAs.

 What is the function of **FMRP** and **MOV10**?